 Adams Stirling PLC

 FILLING VACANT SEATS - APPOINTING DIRECTORS

-Vacancies Filled by Appointment.
-Unless otherwise provided in the articles or bylaws and except for a vacancy created by the removal of a director, vacancies on the board may be filled by approval of a majority of the remaining directors on the board.
+Appoint a Replacement.
+Unless otherwise provided in the bylaws and except for a vacancy created by the removal of a director, vacancies on the board may be filled by the approval of a majority of the remaining directors on the board.
 (Corp.
 Code § 7224(a).)
-This general principle is also described in Robert's Rules of Order:
+This general principle is also described in Robert's Rules of Order: "The power to appoint or elect persons to any office or board carries with it the power to accept their resignations, and also the power to fill any vacancy occurring in it, unless the bylaws expressly provide otherwise."
+RONR (12th ed.)
+47:57.
+If the vacancy occurs close to an annual meeting, the board might decide to leave the seat empty and let the membership fill it.

 Shifting Directors.
 Unless the governing documents provide otherwise, boards can appoint an existing director to fill the longer term of a resigning director.
-For example, a person elected to a 2-year term on the board resigns three months into the term and an existing director with less than a year remaining in his/her term is appointed to fill the seat, the appointed directors remains in office for the remainder of the resigning director's 2-year term.
+For example, a person elected to a 2-year term on the board resigns three months into the term, and an existing director with less than a year remaining in their term is appointed to fill the seat, the appointed director remains in office for the remainder of the resigning director's 2-year term.
 The appointed director does not assume the office of the resigning director (president, secretary, treasurer), only the seat of the resigning director.
 For example, the resigning director is the president with a 2-year term.
 The person appointed to fill the director's seat is appointed only to the seat, not the office.
 If the board wants the appointed director to also assume the office of president, it must additionally appoint the director to that office.

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.

+Adams Stirling PLC